dutyjs/duty/README.md

 The daemon method is used by the daemon manager of your O.S , running it from the command line won't do anything special

+**if you discover any bug , please kindly create an issue or if you want to add something to duty create a pull request.
+Thanks**

 ## LICENSE